TechnicJelle/CMGT_GraduationReport/report.typ

 == Performance Testing (Benchmarking)

-Write test program in raw Vulkan, and in the Abstraction.
+Write test program in raw @vulkan, and in the Abstraction.
-Potentially even in other APIs, like SDL3's GPU API, or Sokol or BGFX.
+Potentially even in other @api:pl, like SDL3's @gpu-api, or Sokol or BGFX.
 The earlier written prototypes will be useful for this as well.

 == API Userfiendliness testing